 - 1. The Member will be responsible to the Rehabilitation Facility for payment of the Facility's charges if the Member remains as an Inpatient Member when Rehabilitation Facility Inpatient Care is not Medically Necessary.
 No Benefits will be provided for a bed reserved for a Member. - 2.
 The term Rehabilitation Facility does not include: - a.
 A Hospital when a Member is admitted to a general medical, surgical or specialty floor or unit (other than a rehabilitation unit) for acute Hospital care, even though rehabilitation services are or may be provided as a part of acute care; - b.
 A nursing home; - c.
-A rest home: - d.
+A rest home; - d.
 Hospice; - e.
 A skilled nursing facility; - f.
-A Convalescent Home: - g.
-A place for care and treatment of Substance Use Disorder; - h.
+A Convalescent Home; - q.
+A place for care and treatment of Substance Use Disorder: - h.
 A place for treatment of Mental Illness; and/or - i.
 A long-term, chronic-care institution or facility providing the type of care listed above.

-Rehabilitation Facility Inpatient Care Services Billed by a Professional Provider examinations, consultation with other Physicians, nurses or staff, and all other professional services provided with respect to the Member.
+Rehabilitation Facility Inpatient Care Services Billed by a Professional Provider

+All professional services provided by a Covered Provider who is a physiatrist or other Physician directing the Member's Rehabilitation Therapy.
+Such professional services include care planning and review, patient visits and examinations, consultation with other Physicians, nurses or staff, and all other professional services provided with respect to the Member.
 Professional services provided by other Covered Providers (i.e., who are not the Physician directing the Member's Rehabilitation Therapy) are not included in the rehabilitation Benefit but are included to the extent provided in and subject to the terms, conditions and limitations of other Member Guide Benefits (e.g., Physician Medical Services).